How to Onboard Freelancers & Independent Contractors as an Agency

-Many agencies leverage the flexibility of working with freelancers and independent contractors to fulfil their workload.
-To ensure that everything goes smoothly, agency owners should set up an onboarding process for their freelance talent.
+As an agency owner, you know how to build an agency team—at least one that consits of in-house members.
+Sometimes, though, you need external help.
+In such a case, many agencies leverage the flexibility of working with freelancers and independent contractors to fulfil their workload.
+To ensure that everything goes smoothly, agency owners should be onboarding freelancers via a pre-defined.

-Traditional agencies have always relied on freelancers and contractors to help with often variable service fulfillment.
-While they usually work on retainers, a newly onboarded client can quickly exhaust all available resources of the internal team—a perfect time to ask freelancers to join the agency, and help out with work.
+Traditional agencies have always relied on freelancers and contractors to help with variable service fulfillment.
+While they usually work on retainers, a newly onboarded client can quickly exhaust all available resources of the internal team—a perfect time to ask freelancers to join the agency, and streamline your operations.

 Understanding how external team members think